eens1/en/content/videos/abominations-of-the-new-mass.md

 ---
-title: "ABOMINATIONS OF THE NEW MASS"
 date: 2024-12-19
+title: ABOMINATIONS OF THE NEW MASS
+video: true
 ---

 {{< youtube 45VazNU_pOA >}}